PX4/PX4-Devguide/hardware-pixfalcon.md

 # Pixfalcon Hardware

-Pixfalcon is binary-compatible derivative of the [Pixhawk](hardware-pixhawk.md) design optimized for space-constrained applications such as FPV racers.
+Pixfalcon is binary-compatible derivative of the [Pixhawk](hardware-pixhawk.md) design optimized for space-constrained applications such as FPV racers, designed by [Holybro](http://www.holybro.com/).
 It has less IO to allow for the reduction in size.
 For drones requiring high processing performance or a camera interface the [Snapdragon Flight](hardware-snapdragon.md) might be a more optimal fit.

 ![](images/hardware/hardware-pixfalcon.png)